Love Will Keep Us Together

 "Love Will Keep Us Together" is a song written by Neil Sedaka and Howard Greenfield.
 It was first recorded by Sedaka in 1973.
-American pop duo Captain & Tennille covered the song in 1975, with instrumental backing almost entirely by “Captain” Daryl Dragon, with the exception of drums played by Hal Blaine; their version became a worldwide hit.
+The brother-sister duo Mac and Katie Kissoon also recorded a version in 1973.
+American pop duo Captain & Tennille covered it in 1975; their version became a worldwide hit.

 Composition

-Sedaka admitted lifting the main chord progression from "Do It Again" by The Beach Boys and added a progression including augmented chords inspired by Al Green.
+Sedaka admitted lifting the main chord progression from "Do It Again" by the Beach Boys and added a progression including augmented chords inspired by Al Green.
 The melody was written with Diana Ross in mind.
 Greenfield wrote the lyrics as one of the two final collaborations with Sedaka (they had decided reluctantly to break off their partnership because their songs were no longer commercially viable) along with "Our Last Song Together," before Greenfield moved to Los Angeles with his companion Tory Damon.

-Neil Sedaka version
+Background

-"Love Will Keep Us Together" first appeared on Neil Sedaka's 1973 studio album The Tra-La Days Are Over which did not have a US release.
+"Love Will Keep Us Together" first appeared on Neil Sedaka's 1973 studio album The Tra-La Days Are Over, which did not have a US release.
 His version of the song made its US album debut on the 1974 compilation album Sedaka's Back.
-In West Germany, Sedaka's original song was also included as the B-side of his 1976 hit, "Love in the Shadows".
+In West Germany, Sedaka's original song was also included as the B side of his 1976 hit "Love in the Shadows".

 In 2009, Neil Sedaka rerecorded a spoof of his song, renaming it "Lunch Will Keep Us Together" for his first children's CD Waking Up Is Hard to Do.